scrapinghub/scrapy-autoextract/README.rst

 - ``AUTOEXTRACT_CONCURRENT_REQUESTS_PER_DOMAIN`` [optional] Max number
   of concurrent requests per domain.
 If not set, the provider will search for the `CONCURRENT_REQUESTS_PER_DOMAIN` (defaults to ``8``) setting instead.
-- ``AUTOEXTRACT_CACHE_FILENAME`` [optioinal] Path to a .sqlite file to use as a cache.
+- ``AUTOEXTRACT_CACHE_FILENAME`` [optional] Filename of a .sqlite file that will be placed in the ``.scrapy`` folder.
 File will be created if it doesn't exist.
   Cache is useful for development; AutoExtract requests bypass standard Scrapy cache when providers are used.

 Limitations
 ===========